Every homesteader knows that building a DIY greenhouse is a fantastic way to extend your growing season while shielding plants from harsh weather.

 12. Attach the Window and Final Touches:

-Cut the plastic sheeting around the window opening and staple it to the frame.
-Install the window according to the manufacturer’s instructions.
-If desired, you can purchase metal roof ridges to finish the roof.
-Install these at the top of the roof and secure them with screws.
+Start by cutting the plastic sheeting around the window opening, then staple it to the frame.
+Next, install the window according to the manufacturer’s instructions.
+If desired, you can also purchase metal roof ridges to finish the roof.
+Once you have them, install these at the top of the roof and secure them with screws.

 DIY Greenhouse (With Step-By-Step Pictures)